Fitchburgh/redis_rails_app/README.md

 to open a Rails server.
 Then go to:

->localhost:3000/artists/guess
+>localhost:3000

-in the web browser.
+in the web browser and begin searching for artists.

 ##Contributors
 Nate Semmler